Polls close as Spain awaits results from election that could take the country to the right

 Sánchez's government has steered Spain through the COVID-19 pandemic and dealt with an inflation-driven economic downturn made worse by Russia’s invasion of Ukraine.

-The right-wing parties dislike everything about Sánchez, saying he has betrayed and ruined Spain.
-They vow to roll back dozens of his laws, many of which have benefited millions of citizens and thousands of companies.
+The right-wing parties vow to roll back dozens of Sánchez’s laws, many of which have benefited millions of citizens and thousands of companies.

-Associated Press journalists Aritz Parra, Renata Brito, Iain Sullivan, María Gestoso, Alicia Léon and José María García contributed to this report.
+Associated Press writer Joseph Wilson reported from Barcelona.
+AP journalists Aritz Parra, Renata Brito, Iain Sullivan, María Gestoso, Alicia Léon and José María García contributed to this report.

 Credit: AP